Galway Clinic, was the first to operate PET-CT in the West of Ireland

 - Waiting Time - Once you receive your injection the radiographer will tell you when your scan will take place.
 In general there are two wait times between injection and scanning, 60 minutes and 90 minutes.
 During this time you will be asked to relax in one of our three uptake rooms.
 The wait time selected will depend on the information you doctor is looking for.

 - Scan - For the scan patients are asked to lie on their back on the scan table.
 The table will move in and out of the scanner.
 The scanner is circular and open at both ends.
 It is quiet when in operation.
 It is very important that you stay still for the duration of the scan.
 There are no further injections during the scan.
 Scans usually last between 20 and 55 mins, depending on the part of the body being examined.
 You will be informed of the approximate duration of your scan prior to your scan.

 Precautions/AftercareNB Female patients

-If you are pregnant or there is a possibility you being pregnant please tell us prior to your appointment/injection.
+If you are pregnant or there is a possibility of you being pregnant please tell us prior to your appointment/injection.